 FOR THE FIRST TIME EVER WE CONTROL THE OXIDATION OF COMPOUND SEMICONDUCTOR MATERIALS, FORMING HIGH QUALITY AND STABLE OXIDE STRUCTURES ON THE SURFACES

-EFFICIENCY AND PERFORMANCE OF COMPOUND SEMICONDUCTOR DEVICES ARE TAKEN TO RECORD LEVELS WHILE MANUFACTURING COSTS ARE SIGNIFICANTLY REDUCED.
+WITH KONTROX, EFFICIENCY AND PERFORMANCE OF COMPOUND SEMICONDUCTOR DEVICES ARE TAKEN TO RECORD LEVELS WHILE MANUFACTURING COSTS ARE SIGNIFICANTLY REDUCED.

 98 % reduction of interface defect state density compared to existing methods